brukeropus.file.parse

 2import numpy as np

-3from brukeropus.file.constants import STRUCT_3D_INFO_BLOCK
+3from brukeropus.file.constants import STRUCT_3D_INFO_BLOCK, SUBREPORT_TYPE_FMT

 4